-Budget framework
+Budget Framework

-Council meets every four years to set the City's goals and priorities.
-For 2020, Council's strategic priorities address the initiatives defined in the 2020 - 2023 Council term that are detailed under section 2 - Corporate Strategic Plan:
+Building Markham's Future Together four-year Strategic Plan is the foundation for the City's annual budget process.
+The strategic objectives and associated action plans listed under Markham's Strategic Plan are incorporated and considered during the development of every Budget the City produces.
+In 2022, Council's strategic priorities addressed the initiatives defined in the 2020 - 2023 Council term that are detailed under section 2 - Corporate Strategic Plan:

-- 1. Exception Services by Exceptional People - 2.
+- Exceptional Services by Exceptional People - 2.
 Engaged, Diverse, Thriving & Vibrant City - 3.
 Safe, Sustainable and Complete Community - 4.
 Stewardship of Money and Resources

-The corporate goals combined with Council's strategic priorities lay the foundation to determine Markham's Business Plans (BP).
-The BP template is reviewed every Council term to ensure alignment to Council and the City's corporate goals.
-Combined, the BP forms the basis for the budget process, while the City's Budget provides a framework to put the BP into action.
+The corporate goals combined with Council's strategic priorities lay the foundation to determine Markham's Business Plans (BP) for each department to ensure alignment to Council and the City's corporate goals.
+Combined, the Business Plans form the basis for the budget process, while the City's Budget provides a framework to put the BP into action.